magento/architecture/design-documents/simplified-module-declaration.md

    * find all installed packages with `"type": "magento2-\*"`  in `composer.json`
    * find all packages by pattern `app/code/*/*`, `app/design/*/*/*`, and `app/i18n/*/*`  with `"type": "magento2-\*"` in their `composer.json` files
    * sort all packages using topological sorting of dependencies
-   * generate `magento_components.php` that will register a sorted list of components in `ComponentRegistrar`
+   * generate `magento_components.php` that will register the sorted list of components in `ComponentRegistrar`
    * remove magento built-in module sorting mechanism.
-Rely on list of components being sorted in composer hook
+Rely on component list being sorted in composer hook

 > NOTE: This change DOES NOT eliminate `app/code`.
 The changes described above should preserve the ability to load modules from `app/code`